 Many members who are likely to incur an Annual Allowance charge from the increase in value of their pension will automatically receive a Pension Savings Statement for 2019/20 from the NHS Business Services Authority (NHSBSA) before 6 October 2020.
 Receipt of the Pension Savings Statement may prompt clinicians to:

-- Check whether they are subject to an Annual Allowance charge and submit a scheme pays election to NHSBSA (which they need to do no later than 31 July 2021); and
+- Check whether they are subject to an Annual Allowance charge and submit a scheme pays election to NHSBSA (which they had to do no later than 31 July 2021 for mandatory scheme pays and by 31 March 2022 for voluntary scheme pays); and

 - Contact you to endorse the application form in respect of the Policy (see below).

-Please note that not all clinicians who may be liable for an Annual Allowance charge will receive a Pensions Savings Statement prior to 6 October 2020.
-If these clinicians are expecting to have an Annual Allowance charge for 2019/20 (for example, because they had one previously) they should consider submitting an estimated scheme pays election prior to the scheme pays deadline and complete a Policy application form to ensure that they don’t miss out.
+Please note that not all clinicians who may be liable for an Annual Allowance charge will have automatically received a Pensions Savings Statement prior to 6 October 2020.
+If these clinicians are expecting to have an Annual Allowance charge for 2019/20 (for example, because they had one previously) they should consider submitting an estimated scheme pays election as soon as is practicable and complete a Policy application form to ensure that they don’t miss out.

 There are four key actions for employers, described below.